MW 20x35 / N38 - neodymium magnet

 In addition to immense power, neodymium magnets have the following advantages:

-- Wide application in the industry of new technologies – are utilized in hard drives, electric motors, medical apparatus and various technologically advanced devices.
+- Wide application in the industry of new technologies – are used in hard drives, electric motors, medical apparatus or other modern machines.

 Disadvantages of neodymium magnets:

-- Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is particularly important in the context of children's health.
-It's also worth noting that tiny parts of these products have the potential to be problematic in medical diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Furthermore, tiny parts of these devices have the potential to be problematic in medical diagnosis when they are in the body.

 Strong fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.